-We parked at the front entrance, and were warmly received by hotel staff.
+We parked at the front entrance and were warmly received by hotel staff.
 We glanced around the property and could only sigh.
 Well-spaced cedar trees in perfectly manicured lawns.
-There were garden benches which added to the charm – like a woodland from a classic English movie.
+There were garden benches that added to the charm – like a woodland from a classic English movie.

 While we waited to be checked-in, we were offered a cup of ginger tea.
 It gave us a jolt in the first sip – absolutely refreshing for the weather and our tired jet-lagged muscles!

 Our stay was at a Valley View Twin Deluxe room.
-Two cosy beds, well-furnished, basic amenities, a TV, an equipped closet and a spectacular view were what we checked into.
+Two cozy beds, well-furnished, basic amenities, a TV, an equipped closet, and a spectacular view were what we checked into.

 There were no paintings in the room, none that were mounted on a frame that is.
 However, there were paintings done on the walls, like this artwork above the beds.
 This is a common trait in hotels around Bhutan, having a work of wall art in lodgings.

 Another common art is this kind of cloud-like pattern.